Peter King's MMQB: Matt Millen fights for his life

 “Feeding the homeless is the highlight of my life.”

-—Austin Perine, 4, of Alabama, on CBS correspondent Steve Hartman’s touching story on CBS News about a young boy who uses his allowance to buy food for homeless people.
+—Austin Perine, 4, of Alabama, on CBS News correspondent Steve Hartman’s touching story about a young boy who uses his allowance to buy food for homeless people.

 V